jpellman/wiki.libjpel.so/Misc-SysAdmin.rst

 * Switch from less to vim- ':wv'.

+* Exec last command in bash *!!*.

+* Check before replacing in vim :s/foo/bar/gc'

+* Apparently the Java heap makes use of the RAM allocated for buffer/cache (so the buffer/cache isn't freed up).

 * `Article on JVM Heap Size`_ & `Oracle Docs on JVM Heap`_

 **Outside Links to be Sorted:**